slonopot/Beenius/README.md

 Preferences -> Tags (2) -> Lyrics -> Genius via Beenius.

 ### Configuration
-Create beenius.conf in the Plugins directory and use this template:
+Create beenius.conf in the `%APPDATA%\MusicBee\` directory and use this template:

     {
         "allowedDistance": 5,